-- name: the name of your volume, must be unique. - nodeName: the name of the node where the volume will be located. - storageClassName: the StorageClass to use. - mode: describes how the volume is intended to be consumed, either Block or Filesystem (default to Filesystem if not specified). - devicePath: path to the block device (for example: /dev/sda1). - 2.
-Create the Volume.
+- name: the name of your volume, must be unique. - nodeName: the name of the node where the volume will be located. - storageClassName: the StorageClass to use. - mode: describes how the volume is intented to be consumed, either Block or Filesystem (default to Filesystem if not specified). - devicePath: path to the block device (for example: /dev/sda1).